Bobby Tambling: Chelsea

 In 2004, Tambling had a suite named after him at Stamford Bridge, in honour of his status at Chelsea.
 He was named in the club's greatest ever XI, selected to mark the club's centenary.

 Despite suffering from Martorell's ulcer, a leg condition which saw him admitted to hospital for four months in 2013, he was able to travel from his home in Ireland to be the special guest of Chelsea at their home game against Swansea City on 28 April 2013, where he made "an emotional half-time lap of honour" on a wheelchair.

 Crystal Palace

-Following his £40,000 transfer, Tambling played only three games for Crystal Palace during the 1969–70 season as a result of several injuries.
+Tambling played three games for Crystal Palace during a one-month loan in January 1970, without scoring, but then completed a £40,000 transfer in summer 1970 along with Alan Birchenall who was valued at £100,000.
+He was not selected for the 1970 FA Cup Final between Chelsea and Leeds United as a result of several injuries.
 The following two seasons saw him play 66 games scoring seventeen goals however seasons 1972–73 and 1973–74 saw only seven games and no goals.
 The highlight of his time with Palace was his two goals in the San Siro Stadium as Palace beat Inter Milan 2–1 in the 1971 Anglo-Italian Cup.